Strategy collectives video for Jay read more

 His recently completed consultant’s report has been submitted to Heritage New Zealand.
 It is all part of the consent process required to enable the earthquake strengthening to begin on what is the oldest stone church in New Zealand.

-As well as earthquake strengthening the historic building so it can be reopened, the $15 million cathedral fundraising project – launched in April - will futureproof its interior, add an atrium hospitality space and extend the Hatherly Hall foyer across the site.
+As well as earthquake strengthening the historic building so it can be reopened, the $15 million cathedral fundraising project – launched in April - will futureproof its interior.

 New Plymouth-based, Ivan, an archaeological specialist in the Taranaki and Whanganui regions, comes highly rated.
 He is the chairman of Heritage Taranaki and has been a consulting archaeologist since 2000.
 He has completed many successful archaeological digs and reports close to home as well as further afield within New Zealand.